Ms Roanna Althia John

 viii) 06 April 2017

-b) did not convene regular Core Group Meetings and/or did not record Core Group Meeting notes.
+b) did not convene regular Core Group Meetings after 18 January 2017 and/or not proved.

-a) did not adequate record information relating to the Child Protection visits undertaken on:
+a) did not adequately record information relating to the Child Protection visits undertaken on:

 i) 20 January 2017